 - Define what data is in Honeycode

-- Provide tips for managing data effectively
+- Showcase best practices for managing data effectively

 While the term data and the thought of having to manage it might sound intimidating, we’ve made it easy to tackle in Honeycode.
 You don’t need to be a software engineer, data scientist, or have some other technical skill set to get it right.